Franz Joseph II of Liechtenstein: World War II

-In March 1939 he along with Josef Hoop paid an official visit to Berlin where they met Adolf Hitler and Joachim von Ribbentrop where they discussed safeguarding Liechtenstein's independence and neutrality while maintaining good relations.
+In March 1939 he along with Josef Hoop paid an official visit to Berlin where they met Adolf Hitler and Joachim von Ribbentrop and discussed safeguarding Liechtenstein's independence and neutrality while maintaining good relations.
 Franz Joseph later reminisced on the visit and stated that Hitler showed little interest in them and that it only took place in order to "flatter Hitler's ego".

 While this visit was ongoing, the German National Movement in Liechtenstein (VBDL) staged an amateurish coup attempt, first trying to provoke an intervention from Nazi Germany by burning swastikas, followed by declaring an Anschluß with Germany.
-The leaders were almost immediately arrested and the hoped-for German invasion failed to materialise.
-Despite this, he periodically sent congratulatory letters to Hitler throughout the war, such as the thwarting of the 20 July plot, of which he briefly replied.
+The leaders were almost immediately arrested and the German invasion they had hoped for failed to materialise.
+Despite this, the prince periodically sent congratulatory letters to Hitler throughout the war, such as after the thwarting of the 20 July plot, to which Hitler replied briefly.

 During the war, Liechtenstein's princely family owned land in Austria whose managers hired Nazi forced labour, but a much later inquiry found the family not to have known about this.
 In 1945 all the family's estates in Czechoslovakia and Poland were expropriated without compensation by the Third Czechoslovak Republic and the Provisional Government of Poland.

 Just before the end of the war, Franz Joseph granted political asylum to First Russian National Army pro-Axis pro-emperor Vladimir White emigres led by General Boris Smyslovsky, who were being cared for by the Liechtenstein Red Cross.
 On 16 August 1945, the Soviet Union sent a delegation to Liechtenstein in an attempt to repatriate the Russians, which was refused despite increasing Soviet pressure to participate in the repatriation program.
-Eventually the government of Argentina offered the Russians asylum, and about a hundred people left.
+Eventually the government of Argentina offered the Russians asylum, and about a hundred people moved there.

 According to Alexander Frick, Prime Minister of Liechtenstein at the time, the Russians were at no point in danger of being extradited.
 Franz Joseph had explicitly given support for the asylum of the Russians.
 The general population of Liechtenstein supported the government in providing asylum to the Russians.